 Films — Live-Action

-- Subverted in Teenage Mutant Ninja Turtles II: Secret of the Ooze.
+- Subverted in Teenage Mutant Ninja Turtles II: The Secret of the Ooze.
 After the apparent death of Shredder in the first movie, his right-hand man Tatsu steps up to lead the Foot Clan, seconds before Shredder busts through the door to take his old position back.

 - In G.I.
-Joe: The Rise of Cobra, After Destro is badly burned, The Doctor takes over and takes the name Cobra Commander.
+Joe: The Rise of Cobra, after Destro is badly burned, The Doctor takes over and takes the name Cobra Commander.
 Also, Zartan has infiltrated the White House by impersonating the U.S. President.

 - The Big Bad of The Long Kiss Goodnight, Daedalus, is unseen until about halfway through the film — up until then, The Dragon (Timothy) was the main onscreen villain.
 Daedalus is killed about ten minutes after first appearing, after which Timothy becomes the new Big Bad.

 - While he served as The Fallen's lackey throught the film Transformers: Revenge of the Fallen, Megatron actually went back to being the leader of the Decepticons in Transformers: Dark of the Moon.
 Only for as long as it took Sentinel Prime to reveal his true colors, at which point he becomes Sentinel's bitch.
 At the end, he decides to take back the position of leadership, which gives Optimus the opening to kill both villains.
 Megatron returns as Galvatron in Transformers: Age of Extinction.

 - RocknRolla: It's heavily implied that Archy took over things for Lenny after his untimely demise.
 (Having Lenny's old driver, Johnny calling him a real rock n' rolla, the bit with The Russian and so forth.)
 Kind of a subversion as Archy was the one to kill Lenny.
 Not out of a Heel–Face Turn so much as really not appreciating being lied to or sent to jail.